 It is our duty as adults to give young people the opportunity to express themselves in the way most congenial to them, respecting their pace, on their own terms.
 Whether it is running, dancing or assembling electronic components, we should help them preserve their peculiarities and be aware that they can contribute to the precious variety of the human race.

 Although we know scientifically that categorization is necessary for people to make sense of the world and to manage its complexity, the evidence of the human experience leads me to be professionally convinced that a continuous and profound reflection on human sexuality is useful and necessary.
+Human sexuality is complex and gender is not binary.
+I consider myself a LGBTIAQP+ friendly therapist, as I offer an affirmative approach.

 I am interested and I would be honored to collaborate with individuals, associations and institutions who study the psychology of gender, inform the public about it and are committed to trying to understand and accept the complexity of the constructs of gender identity and sexual orientation.